autay27/inksync/content/blog/twsbi-blue-black/index.md

 {{< figure src="fullpage.jpg" caption="The notebook is Clairefontaine 90gsm.
 Text from Gödel, Escher, Bach by Douglas Hofstadter." >}}

 TWSBI Blue Black is a matte blue-black.
 It has an excellent flow and a slightly lubricated feeling.
-It works on cheaper paper without bleeding through too easily, even in a broad nib.
+It is almost completely water resistant.
+It also works on cheaper paper without bleeding through too easily, even in a broad nib.

 As part of TWSBI's basic ink range, it is available in 70ml bottles, at a good price per ml, although the size means it is still an investment.
 I bought mine for £15.